 Times have changed, and so has the world of hostels.
 Gone are the days of a million dingy beds packed into a single room.
 Nowadays, hostels are constantly competing to prove that they are the coolest new wanderlust–infused accommodation in town.
 So much so, that we host our very own awards – the HOSCARS! – for the best hostels according to your reviews each year (make sure you check out the 2018 winners).
-Travellers all over the globe are discovering places to stay with giant hammocks, hand painted murals, unique designs and yoga sessions that are making backpacking in 2017 even better.
+Travellers all over the globe are discovering places to stay with giant hammocks, hand painted murals, unique designs and yoga sessions that are making backpacking in 2018 even better.
 We’ve put together a list of the very best!
 Feats your eyes on 99 of the most amazing and unusual places to stay around the world:

 1. Stay in a multi-coloured cabin paradise

 Almost feeling like you’ve stepping straight into the Wizard of Oz, Lucky Lake Hostel in Amsterdam is as charming as it is unusual.
 They have an outdoor kitchen, bright yellow breakfast bus, and even a shuttle to the metro station.
 Every day you’ll wake up to free coffee & tea on tap, AND free eggs, pancakes or poffertjes for breakfast.